 Bloom Time: Early summer to late fall

 Brugmansia arborea is an evergreen shrub or small tree that grows up to 23 feet (7 m) tall.
 Ovate leaves have coarsely toothed margins when in their best condition.
-The leaves, flower stalks, fruit, and especially the young shoots are covered with fine, velvety white hairs.
+The leaves, flower stalks, fruits, and especially the young shoots are covered with fine, velvety white hairs.
 Flowers are intensely fragrant, trumpet-shaped, nodding to sub-horizontal, white to ivory-white or cream, and up to 7 inches (17.5 cm) long.
 They are produced almost continuously in smaller quantities.
-The oval fruit is up to 2.4 inches (6 cm) long and up to 1.8 inches (4.5 cm) wide.
+The oval fruits are up to 2.4 inches (6 cm) long and 1.8 inches (4.5 cm) wide.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).